aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 };
 ```

-4. Since our new function also uses `moduleAddress` - let’s get it out of the `fetchList` function scope to the global scope so it can be used globally.
+4. Since our new function also uses `moduleAddress`, let’s get it out of the `fetchList` function scope to the global scope so it can be used globally.

-In our `fetchList` function, find the line
+In our `fetchList` function, find the line:

 ```js
 // replace with your own address const moduleAddress = "0xcbddf398841353776903dbab2fdaefc54f181d07e114ae818b1a67af28d1b018";
 ```

-and move it to outside of the main `App` function - right beneath our const `NODE_URL` and const `client` declarations.
+And move it to outside of the main `App` function, right beneath our const `NODE_URL` and const `client` declarations.

 ```js
 export const NODE_URL = "https://fullnode.devnet.aptoslabs.com";